 ASN2TXT is a command-line tool and embeddable library that translates ASN.1 data encoded in the Basic, Canonical, Distinguished, or Packed encoding rules into various text formats suitable for ingestion into spreadsheets, databases, or other text processing tools.

-As of version 2.5, ASN2TXT supports converting ASN.1 data to XML, JSON, and comma-separated value (CSV) data formats.
-Version 2.7 adds support for reverse translations from XML to binary formats (BER, DER, PER and U-PER).
-Support has also been added for translation to Canonical XER (CXER).
-Version 3.0 introduces a Python wrapper that allows for Python code to call the methods exported by the ASN2TXT DLL.
+ASN2TXT supports converting ASN.1 data to XML, JSON, AVN (Abstract Value Notation), and comma-separated value (CSV) data formats.
+It also supports reverse translations from XML or AVN to binary formats (BER, DER, PER and U-PER).

+A Python wrapper is provided that allows for Python code to call the methods exported by the ASN2TXT DLL.

-Conversions to XML support both an Objective Systems custom format as well as the XML Encoding Rules standard as described in ITU-T standard X.693.
+Conversions to XML support both an Objective Systems custom format as well as the XML Encoding Rules standard as described in ITU-T standard X.693, including Canonical XER (CXER).
 Conversions from all ASN.1 binary encodings (BER, CER, DER, PER) are supported by ASN2TXT.